Stage Door Cartoon

 Stage Door Cartoon is a 1944 Merrie Melodies cartoon directed by Friz Freleng.
 The short was released on December 30, 1944, and features Bugs Bunny and Elmer Fudd.

 Plot

 Elmer Fudd attempts to catch Bugs Bunny with a carrot on a fish hook, but Bugs attaches the hook to Elmer's pants and reels Elmer in.
 Then Elmer chases Bugs into a theater; Bugs disguises himself as a can-can dancer, but Elmer recognizes Bugs, and prevents him from exiting the stage.
 Bugs dances, then plays the piano where Elmer hides and gets bounced around.
-Bugs then tricks Elmer into high-diving into a glass of water.
-Elmer is then tricked into wearing a Shakesperean costume, then, prompted by Bugs, acts, then does poses and silly faces; Bugs prompts the booing audience to throw a tomato at Elmer.
+Bugs tricks Elmer into high-diving into a glass of water.
+Elmer is tricked into wearing a Shakesperean costume and, prompted by Bugs, acts, then does poses and silly faces; Bugs prompts the booing audience to throw a tomato at Elmer.